Physically demanding occupation? Incapacity for work can create an income gap

 Income gap and benefits

 Have you made no arrangements?
 Then there is a risk that you will first have to use up your equity capital (private savings) before you are entitled to any benefits.
-Even if your partner has an income, you often cannot claim benefits.
+And if your partner has an income, you will not receive benefits in most cases.

 Sometimes, as an entrepreneur with an income gap, you can also fall back on the Unemployment Insurance Act (WW).
 For example, if you were already receiving unemployment benefit before becoming self-employed.
 Or if you were still partially employed.